lucid-trainer/fit-lucid-trainer/README.md

 # Getting Started

 The app can be built and deployed to a device using the Fitbit Command Line Interface.
 The [Command Line Interface Guide](https://dev.fitbit.com/build/guides/command-line-interface/) provides all the steps needed to get set up.
 The main prerequisites include a Fitbit account with free developer access, installing node.js and performing an npm install in the root directory of the project.
 It is also useful to install a source code editor like [Microsoft VSCode](https://code.visualstudio.com/).

+One limitation on REST calls from Fitbit watches is that the endpoint must support https and have a valid signed cert.
+An easy solution for that which also makes the data accessible quickly is to use [MongoDB Atlas](https://www.mongodb.com/atlas).
+You can sign up for the free Shared version and begin recording data in a few minutes.
+Easy configuration setup in the app is supported in the rest.js file.
+Once the data is in Atlas, you can work with it as is or import it into a local database with [MongoDB Compass](https://www.mongodb.com/products/compass) or a similar client application.

 ## License